CarLosVegga/tdd-student-store-starter/README.md

 ### Shout out

-This time my shout out is going to be to Sravani.
-You were of great guidance when I came back to the office, I appreciate every tip and tricks to complete the assignment.
+This week I would like to specially thank Nicole for being such a great support while learning these new concepts, you made it a lot easier and I appreciate a lot your help for every problem and hope you enjoyed working withme
-Also, great thanks to Vincent for always being patient and helping me with my debugs.
+Great thanks to Vincent for always being patient and helping me with my debugs and giving advice on how to approach problems.